jackkowalik/sanctions-etl/README.md

-Each sync is a four-stage pipeline per source: fetch (with hash short-circuit), parse into the normalized entity model, diff against the current stored state to compute the inserts / updates / delists, and apply the changeset to the storage backend.
+Each sync is a four-stage pipeline per source: fetch (with hash short-circuit), parse into the normalized entity model, diff against the current stored state to compute the inserts / updates / delists, and apply the changeset to the storage method.

 ## MySQL mode